startergo/crossbuild/README.md

 # SDK Version Note

 This image now uses macOS SDK 14.5 by default, with corresponding Darwin version 23.5.
-When using the macOS cross-compiler, you should use:
+When using the macOS cross-compiler, use one of these approaches:

 ```console
 # For x86_64 (Intel Macs)